alrex-dev/frontend-assessment-magento-alrex/readme.md

 Installation
 ---

-To view the page with no JavaScript errors, please setup the files in a web server (localhost).
+To view the page with no JavaScript errors, please setup the files on a web server (localhost).

+Limitation: jQuery's $.getJSON() tends to show a CORS error if the files are not setup on a web server.

 Exercise 1